Zyzyl/MeshColliderManagementTools/README.md

   - `Set CharacterCollider`: Determines the 'CharacterCollider' bool value given to any new replacement colliders.
   - `Set IgnoreRaycasts`: Determines the 'IgnoreRaycasts' bool value given to any new replacement colliders.

-All of the above setting are respected by either batch or single component replacement actions.
+All of the above settings are respected by either batch or single component replacement actions.

 ### Batch actions:
 - `List matching MeshColliders`: Builds a list of all MeshCollider components which are valid targets under the current filtering options.
 See below for more details.